emacs-ess/ESS/test/etest/README.md

 ### `:inf-buffer`

-Let's define rudimentary initialisation and cleanup functions for an R inferior.
+Let's define rudimentary initialization and cleanup functions for an R inferior.
 These save the inferior buffer in a buffer-local variable `inf-buf`.

 ```elisp
 (defun my-inferior-init ()